 In May 2019, the Company finalized a Purchase and Sale Agreement with Charter DMN Holdings, LP (the "Purchaser") for the sale of the real estate assets in downtown Dallas, Texas, previously used as the Company's headquarters for a sale price of \$28,000.
-The sale price consisted of \$4,597 cash received, after selling costs of approximately \$1,000, and a two year seller-financed promissory note (the "Promissory Note") of \$22,400, included in long-term note receivable in the Consolidated Balance sheet as of December 31, 2019, and included in notes receivable in the Consolidated Balance Sheet as of June 30, 2020.
+The sale price consisted of \$4,597 cash received, after selling costs of approximately \$1,000, and a two year seller-financed promissory note (the "Promissory Note") of \$22,400, included in long-term note receivable in the Consolidated Balance sheet as of December 31, 2019, and included in current notes receivable as of September 30, 2020.
 The sale provided the Company an additional \$1,000 contingency payment if certain conditions were met.
 The contingency expired as of June 30, 2020, with no payment made by the Purchaser related to the contingency.
-In the second quarter of 2019, the Company recorded a pretax gain of \$25,908, included in gain on sale/disposal of assets, net in the Consolidated Statements of Operations.
+In the second quarter of 2019, the Company recorded a pretax gain of \$25,908, included in (gain) loss on sale/disposal of assets, net in the Consolidated Statements of Operations.
 Due to the offset by existing net operating loss carryforwards, the Company did not record any current tax expense related to the sale transaction.